hermonochy/Rescueland/The timeline of Resueland history.md

-This document will show all major events that happened since the DOTR (Discovery Of The Rings).
-Rescueland years are always measured after this, ADOTR (After Discovery Of The Rings).
-While there is no such thing as a year on Rescueland, the time period used on Rescueland is about 888 Earth years.
+This document shows all major events that have occurred since the DOTR (Discovery Of The Rings).
+As Rescueland has no sun, years do not exist, but a unit time period used on Rescueland is about 888 Earth years.
+The Rescueland equivalent of AD is ADOTR (After Discovery Of The Rings).

 ## 0 ADOTR: Discovery of the Rings